Frida Kahlo was a woman who knew how to push the envelope with her art. 1

 She became the first woman to be awarded the prize for her pioneering research on radioactivity.
 She then went on to become the first person and only woman to win the award twice--and the only person to win a Nobel Prize in two different sciences.

 Eleanor Roosevelt was a fighter for human rights.
 11

 As the wife of Franklin Delano Roosevelt, Eleanor used her time as first lady to fight for women's civil rights and human rights.
-Her time at the White House has made her one of the most popular and beloved first ladies in United States history.
+Her time at the White House made her one of the most popular and beloved first ladies in US history.

 Rosa Parks was influential in the civil rights movement.
 12